saymrwulf/crypto-experiments/notes.md

-2014-10-31T20:54:00 - Quick fix, referencing a known issue from the official repo (crypto-experiments) 2014-10-31T22:30:00 - Late-night bugfix on financial RL environment (crypto-experiments) 2014-10-31T19:40:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (crypto-experiments)
+2014-10-31T20:54:00 - Quick fix, referencing a known issue from the official repo (crypto-experiments) 2014-10-31T22:30:00 - Late-night bugfix on financial RL environment (crypto-experiments) 2014-10-31T19:40:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (crypto-experiments) 2015-03-03T07:21:00 - Implementing approach from a new paper read last night (crypto-experiments)